byte-fe/react-model/README.md

 The functional component in React ^16.8.0 can use Hooks to connect the global store.
 The actions return from useStore can invoke the dom changes.

+The execution of actions returned by useStore will invoke the rerender of current component first.

+It's the only difference between the actions returned by useStore and getActions now.

 ```tsx
 import React from 'react'